filefoxper/airma/docs/react-state/guides.md

 ### effect

 Signal.effect is a method for adding effects to the signal.
-It accepts a callback function, and calls this function when signal instance change rerenders component.
+It accepts a callback function, and calls this function when signal instance change renders component.

 Signal.effect is not a hook, it can be used in a loop or a condition scope, but not in another effect or watcher callback.
 It is recommended to used in a component render time.